 In \cite{Bansal2022ALearning}, the authors applied a CNN + LSTM to predict three channels of a multispectral satellite image corresponding to a PV system's location given a sequence of past satellite images.
-The output from the CNN + LSTM and historical power generation and temperature data was used train a SVR to predict the future solar generation. \citet{Si2021PhotovoltaicPosition} adapted a ConvLSTM (proposed for spatiotemporal applications such as video prediction, precipitation forecasting) to forecast cloud movement and combined the cloud forecasts from ConvLSTM and historical power generation data to forecast solar generation using a XGBoost.
+The output from the CNN + LSTM, together with historical power generation and temperature data, was used to train a SVR to predict the future solar generation. \citet{Si2021PhotovoltaicPosition} adapted a ConvLSTM (proposed for spatiotemporal applications such as video prediction, precipitation forecasting) to forecast cloud movement and combined the cloud forecasts from ConvLSTM and historical power generation data to forecast solar generation using XGBoost.
 A study by \cite{Kong2020HybridForecasting} investigated both CNN + LSTM and ConvLSTM.
-Both networks were used extract features from GSI combined with a simple multi-layer perceptron network (MLP) to capture features from past PV power data.
-While both networks had comparable performance it was observed that ConvLSTM had superior performance over CNN + LSTM.
-ConvLSTM is one of the firstly proposed networks in deep learning literature that combines the advantages of convolutional and recurrent networks into a single neural network.
-ConvLSTM made the foundation for many subsequent neural network architectures that were proposed for spatiotemporal applications \cite{Shi2015ConvolutionalNowcasting, Wang2022PredRNN:Learning}.
+Both networks were used to extract features from GSI combined with a simple multi-layer perceptron network (MLP) to capture features from past PV power data.
+While both networks demonstrated comparable performance it was observed that ConvLSTM had superior performance over CNN + LSTM.
+ConvLSTM is one of the earliest deep learning architectures that combined the advantages of convolutional and recurrent networks into a single neural network.
+ConvLSTM laid the foundation for many subsequent neural network architectures that were proposed for spatiotemporal applications \cite{Shi2015ConvolutionalNowcasting, Wang2022PredRNN:Learning}.
 Therefore, in our work, we use ConvLSTM as the baseline network to forecast cloud movement.

-Attention in deep learning is one of the most prominent mechanisms that have boosted the performance of deep neural networks for many applications \cite{Chaudhari2021AnModels, Guo2022AttentionSurvey}.
-Attention can be applied to any type of data (e.g., sequential data, images) and many forms of attention exist in literature.
-The intuition behind including any attention mechanism into learning process of a neural network is to focus on essential areas/ parts of the data (i.e., focus on more important features) that can assist with the task at hand \cite{Obeso2022VisualDetection}.
-This essentially means assigning a higher weight to important features compared to other features.
+Attention in deep learning is one of the most prominent mechanisms that has boosted the performance of deep neural networks for many applications \cite{Chaudhari2021AnModels, Guo2022AttentionSurvey}.
+Attention can be applied to different data modalities (e.g., sequential data, images) and multiple forms of attention have been proposed in literature.
+The intuition behind including any attention mechanism into learning process of a neural network is to focus on informative regions/ parts of the data (i.e., focus on more important features) that can assist with the task at hand \cite{Obeso2022VisualDetection}.
+This essentially means assigning a higher weight to important features relative to less relevant ones.